Joe’s Pizza

 The Verdict

-A few dollars buys you a slice of New York pizza that has earned a Pearl Recommended designation for 2025 and back-to-back recognition on Opinionated About Dining's Cheap Eats in North America list — #239 in 2024 and Recommended in 2023.
+A few dollars buys you a slice of New York pizza that has earned a Pearl Recommended designation for 2025 and back-to-back recognition on Opinionated About Dining's Cheap Eats in North America list; #239 in 2024 and Recommended in 2023.
 Joe's Pizza at 124 Fulton St in the Financial District is not a special-occasion restaurant in the candlelit-table sense, but if your occasion is eating the kind of New York slice that justifies the city's reputation, this is a sound choice.
 No reservations, no dress code, no minimum spend.
 Walk up, order, eat.

 Why This Location Matters

-The Fulton Street address puts Joe's Pizza squarely in the Financial District, a neighbourhood that has shifted meaningfully over the past several years from a purely office-driven lunch corridor into a place where people actually live, eat, and return to by choice.
-That shift matters for this venue: where a pizzeria in this zip code once survived on weekday foot traffic alone, Joe's now draws visitors from across the city and tourists navigating lower Manhattan between the 9/11 Memorial and the Brooklyn Bridge.
+The Fulton Street address puts Joe's Pizza squarely in the Financial District, a neighbourhood that has shifted meaningfully over the past several years from a purely office-driven lunch corridor into a place where people actually live, eat, return to by choice.
+That shift matters: where a pizzeria in this zip code once survived on weekday foot traffic alone, Joe's now draws visitors from across the city and tourists navigating lower Manhattan between the 9/11 Memorial and the Brooklyn Bridge.
 The result is a location that works at almost any hour you show up, with a queue that moves fast and a counter built for the rhythm of quick service.
 For anyone staying in a Financial District hotel or working nearby, this is the kind of address you use repeatedly rather than once.
-Check our full New York City hotels guide if you need accommodation close by, and our full New York City restaurants guide for a broader view of the dining options in the area.
+Check our full New York City hotels guide if you need accommodation close by, our full New York City restaurants guide for a broader view of the dining options in the area.

 What You Are Booking